Skip to content

 • Click the Select an object dropdown menu, then select [Object] properties to create a property for that object.

-• Enter the basic information for your property, then click Next.
+• Enter the basic details for your property, then click the Field type tab.

-• Click the Calculated property type dropdown menu and select the type of formula you want to create:
+• To build a custom or time between equation, select Calculation as the field type.
+Click the Calculated property type dropdown menu and select the type of formula you want to create:

 Calculate values based on properties of associated records